Driving in Mexico: All you Need to Know

 Another important thing while they are topping up your gas tank, make sure you check the counter and they charge the correct amount.

-In small towns, they almost never accept credit cards and they won’t tell you before.
+In small towns, they rarely accept credit cards, and they haven’t told you before.
 So it’s always advisable to travel with enough Mexican pesos.

-So, make sure you know well how much money you are handing out and if they try to cheat do not be afraid to stand up for your right.
+So, make sure you know how much money you are handing out, and if they try to cheat, do not be afraid to stand up for your rights.

-They usually tend to give up if they see you firm on your point.
-I know it sounds crazy but it happened to a couple of friends of mine.
+If you are firm on your point, they will usually give up.
+I know it sounds crazy, but it happened to a couple of my friends.

 From Tulum to Bacalar the only gas station is in Felipe Carrillo Puerto.
 So remember to fill up your tank in Tulum.